 It is usual for the Royal Assent to be notified to each House sitting separately, by the Speaker of that House, in accordance with the Royal Assent Act 1967.
 But at the end of each session the five Lords who are appointed Commissioners by Letters Patent to prorogue Parliament are commanded by the same Letters Patent to declare the Royal Assent to both Houses together in the House of Lords.6

-- When the Royal Assent is given by commission at times other than prorogation, three Lords Commissioners are appointed for this purpose.
+- 6. When the Royal Assent is given by commission at times other than prorogation, three Lords Commissioners are appointed for this purpose.
 For Royal Assent declared in person and refusal of Royal Assent, see Erskine May (24th edn, 2011), p 644, fn 143.
+Following the judgment of the UK Supreme Court on the validity of the prorogation on 9 September 2019 (on which see para 30.40 ), Royal Assent to the Parliamentary Buildings (Restoration and Renewal) Act 2019 was given on 8 October 2019.
+On notification of that Royal Assent to the House of Commons, see para 30.40.